0xcrypto/Ollama-AI-Tools-Extended/README.md

 - **Make Text Concise**: Summarize or shorten your highlighted text to make it more concise.
 - **Summarize Highlighted Text**: Quickly generate a summary for the highlighted section.
 - **Obsidian Smart Link**: Identify key concepts, places, people, and things in your highlighted text and wrap them in double brackets (`[[ ]]`) to create links within Obsidian.

+## Extended Features
+- **Text completion**: Currently experimental, you can complete your sentences with AI.
+(Best works with granite3-dense)

 ### Installation
 1. Clone or download this plugin into your Obsidian vault's `.obsidian/plugins` directory.